dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 ## NVMe/TCP Support

-Starting with v2.16.0, the CSI PowerFlex driver supports NVMe/TCP connectivity.
+Starting with v2.16.0, the CSI PowerFlex driver supports NVMe/TCP connectivity with PowerFlex 4.x and 5.0.
 This feature allows the driver to communicate with PowerFlex arrays using the standard NVMe/TCP protocol, eliminating the dependency on the proprietary Storage Data Client (SDC) for worker nodes.

-**Note:**
-- Replication is not supported with NVMe/TCP mapped hosts on PowerFlex 4.8.
-- If `blockProtocol` is not specified or set to `auto` in the vxflexos-config secret , the driver will detect the available initiators on the host and choose the protocol.
+> **Note:** If `blockProtocol` is not specified or set to `auto` in the vxflexos-config secret, the driver will detect the available initiators on the host and choose the protocol.
 Priority is given to SDC, followed by NVMe/TCP.

 ### Configuration Requirements